 Every time I travel through a new country, I’m reminded of just how easy things are outside of the world’s large bully states.
-As a US citizen, I’m used to returning “home” to ridiculously long immigration lines filled with interrogations of the sort you’d expect from one of those police scenes where the guy gets angry and starts pushing the single cheap light fixture back and forth.
+As a former US citizen, I grew accustomed to returning “home” to ridiculously long immigration lines filled with interrogations of the sort you’d expect from one of those police scenes where the guy gets angry and starts pushing the single cheap light fixture back and forth.

 In fact, of the 37 countries I’ve recently been to, I would estimate the average person’s time burden in a US immigration and customs line is longer than the rest of them combined.

 Today, I’m especially reminded of the difference between true economic freedom and that which is just smoke and mirrors.

 I’m taking the short ride across the South China Sea to Macau today.
 A friend of mine from the financial services business has been with me in Hong Kong, and we’re going over for a day of gambling and great Macanese cuisine.

 Sitting here waiting for the one-hour ferry ride that cost me all of US$20, I’m amazed by just how much westerners put up with when it comes to violations of their financial privacy.